 Day 1: Getting Started

-Measure 1/4 cup (25 grams) of All Purpose Flour into a mason jar or bowl.
-Also measure 1/8 (25 grams) cup distilled water into same bowl.
+Measure 1/4 cup (25 grams) of All Purpose Flour into a mason jar or small glass bowl.
+Also measure 1/8 (25 grams) cup distilled water into the same bowl.
 Whisk all ingredients together vigorously.
 Scrape down the sides to keep your container clean.
-The flour will dry out and get crusty on the sides if you don’t.
-This isn’t the end of the world but I like to keep things clean.

 Day 2: Repeat